thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 definite-length string, arrays, and maps are allowed.
 Given that a PSA attester is typically found in a constrained device, it MAY NOT emit CBOR preferred serializations ({{Section 4.1 of RFC8949}}).
-Therefore, the receiver (e.g., a Verifier) MUST be a variation-tolerant CBOR decoder.
+Therefore, the Verifier MUST be a variation-tolerant CBOR decoder.

 Cryptographic protection is obtained by wrapping the `psa-token` claims-set in a COSE Web Token (CWT) {{!RFC8392}}.
 For asymmetric key algorithms, the signature